CuriousCI/software-engineering/software-engineering.typ

 == Development process simulation

-One of the ways to implement a Markov Chain (like in @markov-chain) is by using a *transition matrix*.
+An MDP can be implemented by using a *transition matrix* (like in @mdp-example).
 The simplest implemenation can be done by using a ```cpp std::discrete_distribution``` by using the trick in @transition-matrix.

 === Random transition matrix `[5100]`

-In this example we build a *random transition matrix*.
+This example builds a *random transition matrix*.

 #figure(caption: `software/5100/main.cpp`)[
 ```cpp